 I want to apply for funding but cannot find a third party sponsor.
 Can I fill the form in myself?

 No, we do not accept applications submitted by the intended beneficiary or their immediate family.
-All applications for an individual must be supported by a third party sponsor, like a health or personal care professional, social worker, charity or support group representative.
-For more examples of who could sponsor your application please contact our administrator for guidance.
+All applications for an individual must be completed by a third party who knows the individual in a professional or community-based capacity.
+This could be a Barchester staff member, healthcare professional, a social worker, charity or support group representative.
+For more examples of who could sponsor your application please contact our grants team for guidance.

-I am 72 with limited mobility, and a scooter would allow me to get on with everyday life like going to the shops and bingo - would the Foundation be able to help?
+I am 72 with limited mobility, and a scooter would allow me to get on with everyday life like going to the shops and bingo - would you be able to help?

 Maintaining a reasonable quality of life as an older person is integral to our mission.
 We would consider contributing towards a mobility scooter, should the recipient show demonstrable need and benefit.

 I need a new wheelchair and the option the local hospital offered me is a bit tatty.
-Could the Foundation buy me a new one?
+Could you buy me a new one?

 If statutory services have offered a piece of equipment to an individual's benefit it is unlikely that we would provide funds for a better model.